 - Artist Pierre-Henri de Valenciennes, French, 1750 - 1819

 - Dimensions 15 15/16 x 21 7/8 in.
 (40.5 x 55.5 cm) frame: 21 1/8 × 27 5/8 × 2 1/4 in.
 (53.7 × 70.2 × 5.7 cm)

 - Credit Line Museum purchase with funds provided by the European Art Society and Patty McDonald, 2007.19

 - On View

-- Inscription Frame upper left, in black ink: L2573 [sideways] Upper left: remnant of old sticker
+- Inscription Frame, upper left, in black ink: L2573 [sideways] Frame, upper left: remnant of old sticker

-- Provenance French private collection; auctioned at Encheres pays de Loire, Angers, France, June 15, 2004, lot 81; purchased by dealer Didier Aaron, Paris, on joint account with dealer Matthiesen Fine Art, Ltd. London; purchased by the Birmingham Museum of Art, Alabama, 2007
+- Provenance Private collection, France; auctioned at Encheres pays de Loire, Angers, France, June 15, 2004, lot 81; purchased by dealer Didier Aaron, Paris, on joint account with dealer Matthiesen Fine Art, Ltd. London; purchased by the Birmingham Museum of Art, Alabama, 2007